Greg Ball (politician): Political positions

 In April 2013, Ball argued on Twitter that Dzhokhar Tsarnaev, one of the perpetrators of the Boston Marathon bombing, should be tortured in order to obtain information on any possible attacks in the future.
 He subsequently got into a heated on-air exchange with CNN host Piers Morgan when asked to defend his Twitter post.

 Retirement from politics

 In May 2014, Ball announced that he would not seek reelection, opting instead to return to the private sector.
-He was replaced by Yorktown town councilman Terrence P. Murphy on January 1, 2015.
+He was replaced by Yorktown town councilman Terrence Murphy on January 1, 2015.
+After leaving office, Ball founded Black Stone Global, a consulting firm.

+Investigations into misappropriated campaign funds were taking place prior to Ball’s announcement that he would not be seeking re-election.
+Filings received after the deadline at the New York State Board of Elections showed funds spent on “campaign-related travel” that occurred after his announcement to not seek a second term.
+Over $8,000 was allocated to Goldfishbrain LLC, a firm acquired by Black Stone Global in January 2015.
+The investigation also looked into payments on a car loan and retail stores.
+Josef Bachmeier, chief marketing officer for Black Stone Global, denied any improper use of funds in relation to the two companies.